 What’s worse than being in the rain sans umbrella?
-Needing money in an emergency and not having any set aside to cover the cost of an urgent or unexpected expense.
+Needing money in an emergency and not having any to cover the cost of an unexpected expense.

 That’s why having some money set aside for unexpected events is advice we give to all clients.
 This is money that should be readily available in a bank savings account rather than invested.

 What is a rainy day fund?

 Also known as an emergency fund or a savings buffer, it’s an amount of money you have saved that can cover the costs of a surprise expense or period without an income.

 Having some cash set aside means you don’t need to borrow or dip into your longer term investments if you need money quickly.
 It gives you breathing space if things go wrong.